-

 - Advance by the Global Fund.
 A transfer of funds by the Global Fund which will be deducted from Grant Funds after the Grant Confirmation is signed.

-UNDP may request advance payment after TRP recommendation to proceed to grant-making has been received, and is responsible for preparing and submitting the advance payment request and supporting documentation.
+UNDP may request advance payment after TRP recommendation to proceed to grant-making has been received and is responsible for preparing and submitting the advance payment request and supporting documentation.
 No advance of funds by the Global Fund is permitted prior to approval of such request, nor will any expenditures incurred prior to such approval be reimbursed from Grant Funds.
-Examples of eligible expenditures for international organization PRs (i.e. UNDP) are limited to early procurement of Health Products (e.g., time sensitive products such as bed nets) to ensure timely delivery and avert stock-outs.
+Examples of eligible expenditures for international organization PRs (i.e., UNDP) are limited to early procurement of Health Products to ensure timely programme delivery and avert stock-outs (e.g., bednets for mass distribution campaigns, or medicines for treatment continuity).

-The maximum pre-allocation amount for procurement of health products is equivalent to the planned procurement order amount for the first year based on approved Health Product Management Template.
-Pre-allocated expenditures will be verified by the LFA and must be reflected in Atlas.
+The maximum advance payment amount for procurement of health products is equivalent to the planned procurement order amount for the first year based on the approved Health Product Management Template.
+Pre-allocated expenditures will be verified by the LFA and must be reflected in Quantum.

 The Global Fund’s Operational Policy Note on the Advance Payment Mechanism can be found in the Global Fund Operational Policy Manual.